robleroni/Puerro/docs/05-MVC.md

 ### Advantages

 - Separation of concerns.
-- Businesslogic and view are independently testable.
+- Business logic and view are independently testable.
 - High maintainability.
 - Minimal amount of redundant code.